 A QR code consists of black modules (square dots) arranged in a square grid on a white background, which can be read by an imaging device (such as a camera) and processed by using a Reed–Solomon error correction until the image can be appropriately interpreted.
 The required data is then extracted from patterns that are present in both the horizontal and vertical components of the image.

-A QR code uses four standardized encoding modes to efficiently store data—numeric, alphanumeric, byte/binary, and kanji.
+A QR code uses four standardized encoding modes to efficiently store data—Numeric, alphanumeric, byte/binary, and kanji.

-There are a total of 40 versions available in the QR code, from 21 by 21 modules to 177 by 177 modules, increasing in steps of four modules per side.
+The Visual Structure has a total of 40 versions available in the QR code, from 21 by 21 modules to 177 by 177 modules, increasing in steps of four modules per side.
 Naturally, higher versions are used to encode larger amounts of data:

 - Finder Pattern—The finder pattern is a concentric square of alternating colors, located in all corners of the symbol except the bottom right.
-They are used by decoders to establish the orientation.
+They are used by decoders to follow the orientation.
 The center is a 3x3 black square and is surrounded by a one-module-thick white box, which is surrounded by a one-module-thick black box, making the full pattern 7x7 modules.

 - Alignment Pattern—The alignment pattern is only included in the rendered QR code in version 2 and above.
 Its purpose is to allow the decoder to scan a skewed image, and convert it to the virtual grid of black and white modules, representing the encoded data.
-The alignment pattern is made of concentric squares, much like the finder patterns, with the center being a single black module.
+The alignment pattern is made of concentric squares, like the finder patterns, with the center being a single black module.

 - Timing Pattern—The timing pattern is an alternating stripe of black and white modules, starting at the lower left corner of the upper right Finder Pattern, going horizontally to the upper left finder pattern and then going vertically to the lower left finder pattern.